-PLC Error Codes Error Code Status Flag Error Name Category Causes Solutions 103 SC22 I/O Config Error At least one I/O module was removed from the CLICK PLC during operation.
+PLC Error Codes Error Code Status Flag Error Name Category Causes Solutions 103 SC22 I/O Config Error Error At least one I/O module was removed from the CLICK PLC during operation.
 Power off the CLICK PLUS PLC and check the connection of the I/O modules.
 Then power on the PLC again.
 If the problem remains, connect the CLICK software to the PLC and check the System Configuration.
 If there is any I/O module that is not shown in the System Configuration, replace it.
-Error The PLC unit can not access one or more I/O modules.
+The PLC unit can not access one or more I/O modules.
 Connect the CLICK software to the CLICK PLUS PLC and open the System Configuration window.
 If there is any I/O module that is used in the PLC system but not shown in the System Configuration window, replace the I/O module.
 104 SC23 Memory Check Error Error There is a memory check error.
 Power cycle the CLICK PLUS PLC.
 If the same error occurs again, download the project again and/or try the 'Reset to Factory Default' command.
 If the same error still occurs, replace the PLC unit.
-105 0004 Project File F There is no project file in the CLICK PLC.
+105 SC24 Project File Error Error There is no project file in the CLICK PLC.
 Download a project file into the CLICK PLUS PLC.
-105 SC24 Error Error The project file stored in the CLICK PLC is corrupted.
+The project file stored in the CLICK PLC is corrupted.
 Download the project file into the CLICK PLUS PLC again.
 106 SC25 Firmware Version Error Error The project file was written on a newer version of CLICK software.
 The firmware in the CLICK PLC is too old to execute the project.
 Connect the CLICK software to the CLICK PLUS PLC and update the firmware of the PLC unit.
 107 SC26 Watchdog Timer Error Error The PLC scan time exceeded the watchdog timer setup.
 Connect the CLICK software to the PLC and check the maximum PLC scan time and the watchdog timer setup.
 108 SC26 Interrupt Watchdog Timer Error Error The PLC scan time exceeded the watchdog timer setup.
 The watchdog timer was exceeded while executing an Interrupt Program.
 Reduce the occurrences of Interrupts, or reduce the executing time of the Interrupt Programs to prevent this error.
 109 SC31 Sub- processor Firmware Version Error Error The sub-processor contains a firmware version which does not match the main processor.
 Connect the CLICK software to the CLICK PLC and update the firmware of the CPU module.
 201 SC27 Lost SRAM Data Warning The data in the SRAM was lost while the CLICK PLC was powered off.
 The Basic PLC units do not have a battery back-up, but they have a capacitor that will hold memory for a few days.
 The data in the SRAM is lost if the CLICK PLUS PLC is powered off for long enough for the capacitor to discharge.
 In this case, the PLC initializes the data in the SRAM automatically.
 This also applies to Standard and Analog PLC units if a battery is not installed.
 202 SC28 Battery Low Voltage Warning Battery voltage is too low to retain data in the SRAM.
+Replace the battery (ADC part #: D0-MC-BAT). replacement date in the CLICK programming software if the Battery Replacement Notification option is selected.
+(Pull- SC29 Battery Replace- ment Warning The anticipated battery replacement date has passed.
 Replace the battery (ADC part #: D0-MC-BAT).
-Also, set the new battery installation date and the anticipated replacement date in the CLICK programming software if the Battery Replacement Notification option is selected.
-(Pull- 203 SC29 Battery Replace- ment Warning The anticipated battery replacement date has passed. down menu: Setup > Battery Backup Setup) Replace the battery (ADC part #: D0-MC-BAT).
-Also, set the new battery installation date and the anticipated replacement date in the CLICK programming software.
-(Pulldown menu: Setup > Battery Backup Setup) The S † The Status Flags are turned ON when the related errors occur.
+203 Also, set the new battery installation date and the anticipated replacement date in the CLICK programming software.
+(Pull- down menu: Setun > Battery Backun Setun) The Status Flags are turned ON when the related errors occur.